annamalai-nr/subgraph2vec_gensim/README.md

 ##  The procedure for setting up subgraph2vec is as follows:  ##
 1. git clone the repository (command: git clone https://github.com/MLDroid/subgraph2vec.git
 2. sudo run init.sh (installs gensim, modifies word2vec libraries to use radial skipgram (refer sec: 5.2.2 of the paper))
+NOTE: no need to run init.sh on the sg2vec VM (it is already setup)

 ##  The procedure for verifying the setup is as follows:  ##
 1. make sure the gensim package contains a softlink "word2vec_inner.so -> mod_word2vec_inner.so" (command: ls -l /usr/local/lib/python2.7/dist-packages/gensim/models)